facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.40/using-plugins.md

          */
         editUrl: 'https://github.com/facebook/docusaurus/edit/master/website/',
         /**
-         * URL route for the blog section of your site
+         * URL route for the docs section of your site
          * do not include trailing slash
          */
         routeBasePath: 'docs',